yxni98/EMNLP_2022/_pages/venue.md

 |      |  marhaba | مرحبا|
   -->

+**Is Abu Dhabi dangerous?**

+Abu Dhabi’s general crime level is very low.
+Random, violent criminal acts are extremely rare.
+As in any other city, you should be cognizant of your surroundings and personal safety as you travel.

 **What's an LGBTQI+ identifying person's experience like in the UAE?**

-Policies in the UAE vary by Emirate.
+Policies in the UAE vary by emirate.
 In Abu Dhabi, there are no LGBTQ-specific laws except for prohibitions on cross-dressing.
 However, the prohibition is rarely enforced.

-**What about public displays of affection?**

-The culture of the UAE puts a lot of value on discretion and modest behavior in public spaces.
-Public displays of affection between couples of all orientations and genders are generally discouraged.

-**Is Abu Dhabi dangerous?**

-Overall, Abu Dhabi’s general crime level remains very low.
-Random, violent criminal acts are extremely rare.
-As in any other city, you should be cognizant of your surroundings and personal safety as you travel.
-Dress appropriately, and respect the cultural mores by avoiding public displays of affection.
-Most public areas are well-lit at night, and most public buildings tend to be relatively safe.
-Crowds are generally nonthreatening and political demonstrations must have governmental approval.

 **How can I travel around the city?**